orbitalchicken/Roadmap/README.md

     - Can't logout? (seems to crash gsd)
     - Artefacts in menu (app list).
 Sometimes it looks like two lists are rendered (you see app names written on top of others).
     - Sound applet menu closes when changing song
-    - Using normal alt-tab, cycles through last 3 windows instead of last 2 when pressing alt-tab quickly.
-    - Using normal alt-tab, panel becomes unresponsive

   Settings